sibiraj-s/ngx-tiptap/README.md

 ### AngularRenderer

-You can also manully render the angular components using `AngularRenderer`.
+You can also manually render the angular components using `AngularRenderer`.

 ```ts
 import { AngularRenderer } from 'ngx-tiptap';